melby-md/raytracer/README.md

     CXX=clang++ ./build.sh

+To create an optimized build:

+    ./build.sh opt

 ## Running

-Execute on the same folder where the file `scene.txt` is:
+Execute `raytracer` specifying the scene file:

-    ./raytracer
+    ./raytracer scenes/cornell_box.txt

-To change the render modify `scene.txt`.
+The render will be in the `image.bmp` file.
+Other examples are available in the `scenes` folder.